 For more detailed information, visit the ESCAPE-pain app page on our website.

 * Both digital tools 1 and 2 replicate the twelve sessions of the face-to-face programme.
-Both tools require users to register and then follow a 6-week programme with 2 sessions each week, using exercise and educational videos, and measuring the user’s ability at the start and end so they can see their progress.
+Both tools require users to register and then follow a fixed 6-week programme with 2 sessions each week, using exercise and educational videos, and measuring the user’s ability at the start and end so they can see their progress.

 3. ESCAPE-pain exercise and educational videos